dcavar/sociallenseonline.github.io/docs/index.md

 Having reviewed this general competition description and contest timeline, please share the [linked competition flyer](Flyer.pdf) widely with anyone interested in participating.

-All high school students are invited to apply (we welcome applications anytime from now through September 20).
+All high school students are invited to apply (we welcome applications anytime from now through December 1).

 # Registration and Application